 Bumble bees are the best known of wild bees: they are easily recognized by their robust, furry-looking yellow-and-black bodies and by the loud buzzing sound they make when they zoom by.
 Bumble bees' genus name, Bombus, is Latin for "buzzing" or "deep roar".

 Many wild bees are solitary creatures.
-Bumble bees, however, have the distinction of being the only native bees in this guide that build colonies with a complex social structure, the kind we associate with honey bees.
+Bumble bees, however, have the distinction of being the only native bees in this guide within the family Apidae that build colonies with a complex social structure, the kind we associate with honey bees.

 Like honey bees, bumble bees form colonies that each contain a queen, male drones and female workers.
 Queens lay eggs; male drones fertilize the queens; and workers perform various tasks necessary to sustain the colony, such as incubating eggs, feeding larvae and guarding the hive.